Coface CEE Top 500

 CALL FOR ENTRY: 2018 EDITION

-ABOUT tHE STUDYIn 2018, Coface will publish the 10th edition of the Top 500 companies in Central and Eastern Europe - Coface CEE Top 500.
+ABOUT tHE STUDYIn 2018, Coface published the 10th edition of the Top 500 companies in Central and Eastern Europe - Coface CEE Top 500.
 The ranking is well-known throughout the region and classifies the strongest 500 companies in CEE, taking into consideration both turnover as well as additional factors such as number of employees, business sectors and markets where they operate.

 Take this opportunity to present your results and compare them with the largest companies in CEE.
 The ranking gives you the possibility to show that you belong to the best companies in this region.